The Ultimate Guide to DAR Weddings in Washington DC – Updated 2022

 The DAR Portico and Terrace are fantastic places to host a DAR wedding ceremony.
 A wedding ceremony on the DAR Terrace gives you that stunning backdrop.
 A DAR Portico wedding ceremony offers shelter from light rain while still allowing you to host your ceremony outdoors.
 I have squeezed 92 chairs onto the Portico for a ceremony.

-I have had poor weather at the Daughters of the American Revolution forced wedding ceremonies into the O’Byrne Gallery.
+I have had poor weather at the Daughters of the American Revolution force wedding ceremonies into the O’Byrne Gallery.
 This is hardly a slouch of a Plan B. Those hardwood floors!
 Those classic white walls with architectural detailing.
 I couldn’t ask for a better wedding ceremony Plan B location in Washington DC!
+You can easily do 120 chairs here.

-Bonus tip for the Ultimate Guide: your DAR wedding ceremony chairs will be moved inside for the dinner reception.
-There is no place on-site to store a second set of chairs!
+Pro tip from this Ultimate Guide: your DAR wedding ceremony chairs will be moved inside for the dinner reception.
+There is no need to rent a second set for dinner, and frankly, there is no place to store an unused set of chairs at DAR!

 DAR Cocktail Hour Logistics

 Engaged couples have at least two great cocktail hour options at DAR.
 My first choice is to host your wedding cocktail hour in the Library.
 This room will cause your wedding guests’ jaws to drop.
 The DAR Library is such an impressive room.
-It permits only a short set up time, but other than the bar, you don’t NEED to do that much for your wedding cocktail hour!
-I often don’t put anything in there except a few high cocktail rounds.
+The Library remains open to the public until 5 pm, so your cocktail hour cannot begin before 6 pm, but other than the bar, you don’t NEED to set up all that much for your wedding cocktail hour!
+I often don’t put anything in there except maybe a few high cocktail rounds.
 There is already plenty of seating and tables in the Library.
-You might want to display your escort cards there if you don’t put them in the Pennsylvania Foyer.
+You can display your escort cards here if you don’t put them in the Pennsylvania Foyer.

 Sometimes you can use the ending of cocktail hour in the DAR Library to offer a toast.
 This is a nice way to transition to O’Byrne Gallery for dinner.

-Another popular DAR wedding cocktail hour location is the other side of the Terrace – the non Washington Monument side.
+Another popular DAR wedding cocktail hour location is the other side of the Terrace – the non-Washington Monument side.
 If you have great weather on your wedding day, this is a great spot for your wedding guests to mix and mingle.
-There is a third option: if you are dining in the Library, you could cocktail in the O’Byrne Gallery!
-If your ceremony is in O’Byrne, and you aren’t renting the Library, you could use the Pennsylvania Foyer.
+There are even more options: if you are dining in the Library, you could cocktail in the O’Byrne Gallery!
+If your ceremony is in O’Byrne, and you aren’t renting the Library, you could also use the Pennsylvania Foyer.

 DAR Dinner Reception Tips